 Residential mortgage‑backed securities

-In view of these developments, the Government decided to invest in Australian RMBS to support competition in lending for housing during the market dislocation.
-In October 2008 the Treasurer directed the AOFM to invest up to $8 billion in eligible RMBS, of which up to $4 billion was to be invested in deals with sponsors that were not ADIs (Authorised Deposit-taking Institutions).
+In response, the Government decided to invest in Australian RMBS to support competition in lending for housing during the market dislocation.
+In October 2008 the Treasurer directed the AOFM to invest up to $8 billion in eligible RMBS, of which up to $4 billion was to be invested in deals with sponsors that were not ADIs (Authorised Deposit‑taking Institutions).
 In November 2009 the Treasurer extended the program by directing the AOFM to invest up to a further $8 billion in RMBS.
 This Direction also extended the objectives of the program to include supporting small business lending, through broadening the potential use of funds raised under the program.

 In December 2010 the Treasurer announced, as part of the Competitive and Sustainable Banking System package, a further extension of the program.
 The subsequent Direction, issued in April 2011, directed the AOFM to invest up to an additional $4 billion and thus a cumulative total of up to $20 billion in RMBS.
-Importantly, this direction also identified the need to encourage a transition towards a market that is not reliant on Government support.
+Importantly, this direction also identified the need to encourage a transition towards a market not reliant on Government support.

 Achieving the objective